Cumberland Island Land Exchange Proposal Opposition

 The proposed Cumberland Island Land Exchange plan seems to indicate that the NPS, taxpayers, volunteers — and fee-paying visitors — are merely functioning as interim “caretakers” for residents employing long-term strategies to ensure a permanent presence on the island.

 Remember — the majority owner in Cumberland Island is the American public.
-We must not allow the private motives of a few individuals to undermine the qualities of, and vision for, Cumberland Island National Seashore.
+We must not allow the private motives of a few individuals to undermine the qualities of, and vision for, Cumberland Island National Seasho

 What We Covered: